 Once you’ve decided what size of tiers you need to make, it’s time to figure out how much cake batter you need per pan.
+Whether you’re making your own wedding cake, or making one for someone else, it can be challenging knowing how much batter you need to make.

 There are a couple different ways to do this.
 This first is a simple calculation with cups.
 I include a chart below showing how many cups of batter you need to make different sized cake layers.